fubarhouse/ansible-role-tester/README.md

 ### Custom containers

-In the event you need to use an unsupported image, you can specify `--custom` with the `--image`, `--intialiase` and the `--volume` flag which have sensible defaults.
+In the event you need to use an unsupported image, you can specify `--custom` with the `--image`, `--initialise` and the `--volume` flag which have sensible defaults.

 Example of usage: